-Rationale: Lab-confirmed COVID-19 in pregnancy is classified to O98.5and COVID-19 pneumonia in pregnancy is classified to O99.5-.
+Rationale: COVID-19 that is confirmed by a positive COVID-19 test in pregnancy is classified to O98.5- and COVID-19 pneumonia in pregnancy is classified to O99.5-.
 Per the "use additional code to identify specific condition" instruction at categories O98 and O99, additional codes U07.1 and J12.8 are assigned, mandatory.
 See the coding standard Complicated Pregnancy Versus Uncomplicated Pregnancy.